 Repeatedly, what Szendy finds in these works is a punctuation that marks experience itself, that seeks (and ultimately fails) to bind the subject to itself.
 This is the stigmatology of the punctuation mark on the page that structures texts from ancient to digital, as well as the punchuation of experience, as though at the hands of a boxer.
 2018, Fordham University Press.

 They Have All Been Healed: Walser, Benjamin, Agamben, Sebald, the Brothers Quay

 Where do the characters in Robert Walser’s works come from?
 The question is posed by Walter Benjamin, who quickly provides an answer in what remains the most provocative reading of the Swiss German modernist to date: emerging from the night of madness and myth, Walser’s figures “have all been healed.”
 If we want to come to terms with the process of healing, Benjamin maintains, we must dare to approach Walser’s Snow White.
 They Have All Been Healed takes up and extends Benjamin’s assessment by tracing figures of healing throughout major works by Walser, from his masterpieces The Walk and Jakob von Gunten to the highly enigmatic The Robber.
 It does so at the same time to trace critical and theoretical, philosophical, and even filmic tradition that, explicitly or not, works out the theological implications of Benjamin’s key word, Heilung, as a conception of salvation.
 The readings offered here recast one of the major authors of the twentieth century by taking the risk of an experience with Walser and his most provocative readers that equally offers a new conception of what is understood by healing and salvation.
-(Forthcoming).
+2016, Northwestern University Press.